-Her drawings and prints are displayed in numerous museums in Stockholm, Germany, France, Israel, and New York, including MoMA, the Metropolitan Museum, and the Whitney Museum.
+Her drawings and prints are displayed in numerous museums in Stockholm, Germany, France, Israel, and New York, including Museum of Modern Art, the Metropolitan Museum of Art, and the Whitney Museum of American Art.